 Emory University

-Working Paper Awakened: The Potential for Mobilization to Reshape Interest in Politics A version of this paper was presented at MPSA (2019) and APSA (2019).
+Under Review Awakened: The Potential for Mobilization to Reshape Interest in Politics Takes advantage of discongruous political mobilization in the 2012 presidential election to assess the impact of this organizing on individual political interest.
+A version of this paper was presented at MPSA (2019) and APSA (2019).

-In Progress: Beyond the NLRA: Organizing Workers of the Future This white paper is part of the MIT Work of the Future Taskforce.
+In Progress: Beyond the NLRA: Organizing Workers of the Future Employs an original database of recent labor news to disentangle developments in collective action.
+This white paper is part of the MIT Work of the Future Taskforce.

-Masters Thesis: Organized Labor in a Globalized World: The Impact of Increased International Economic Integration on the Strategies of Trade Unions A version of this project was submitted in completion of a masters in political science at Emory University.
+Masters Thesis: Organized Labor in a Globalized World: The Impact of Increased International Economic Integration on the Strategies of Trade Unions Draws from a century of text and event data in the United Kingdom to understand variation in trade union responses to globalization.
+A version of this project was submitted in completion of a masters in political science at Emory University.

 SurveyCTO, Qualtrics